 I am very proud of the achievements of Tracey Francis and her team of officers to establish programmes that continue to make a meaningful impact in our communities and there have been some key successes which deserve particular attention.

-Positive Futures, our flagship programme, has been expanded from Cotgrave to Rushcliffe Borough and continues to engage young people at risk of social exclusion.
+Positive Futures, our flagship programme, has grown hugely.
+Initially working in Cotgrave, we expanded into Hawtonville, Newark and continue to engage young people at risk of social exclusion across the county.

 The statistical impact and the human stories that have emerged from the programme are incredible and I am delighted to have been able to pledge funding to ensure that the scheme continues to deliver beyond the original three-year commitment and that Mark Clifford, the project co-ordinator, has become a permanent member of our team.